 Visa-free entry to Thailand depends on what passport you hold

-Thailand allows visa-free entry for tourists from many countries for stays of 30 to 90 days.
-The exact list of countries and permitted durations of stay varies, but it usually includes the US, Canada, the UK, Ireland, most of Europe, Australia, New Zealand, South Africa, and more prosperous nations in Asia, South America and the Middle East.
+Thailand allows visa-free entry for tourists from many countries for stays of up to 60 days.
+The exact list of countries and permitted durations of stay varies, but it usually includes the US, Canada, the UK, Ireland, most of Europe, Australia, New Zealand, South Africa, and some nations in Asia, South America and the Middle East.

 Some visitors can get a tourist visa on arrival (VoA)